 So, cereal grains are a big no-no because our Paleo ancestors had no access to them.

-Popcorn is made from corn, a type of grain, so it’s definitely not part of the Paleo diet.
+Popcorn is made from corn kernel, a type of grain, so it’s definitely not part of the Paleo diet.
 There’s no way humans in the Paleolithic era had any popcorn.
 However, movies also weren’t around back then either, otherwise, they’d be definitely missing out!

 Additionally, popcorn is not digested very well by humans, which makes it unsuitable for the Paleo diet.
 The Paleo diet consists of foods easily digestible and tolerable by the human organism.